 Online Facilitation Courses 2000

 In the Well, I learned about early influencer Nancy White of Full Circle Associates and Mihaela Mousseau (now Michele Paradise) who were starting a training program for those who wanted to or needed to create, develop and maintain online communities.
 Michele and Nancy built on the foundational work of Lisa Kimball and began to articulate the practice of “doing stuff together online.”
 From Michele, we learned the concept of “warm electronic communication” and developed deeper insights into the effect of these practices on the experience of developing meaningful connections online.
 Computer mediated – yes, but human driven.
 Nancy White followed up with communications examining her “patterns” in social media usage and explained that her activities could be loosely grouped into the following areas.
 I found Nancy’s groupings useful:

 - Finding and connecting with people

-- Getting stuff (search, content, etc.)
+- Getting stuff (research, content, etc.)

-- Exploring and pushing my own boundaries
+- Exploring and pushing boundaries

 Those who’ve had GEN EX adult children move away to other parts of the world usually reap the benefits of tutoring and coaching as they learn new ways to use technology to stay connected.
 It’s experiential learning with great motivation.

 In 2002, my son was living in Berlin and he was planning on taking an ESL Teacher Program in Barcelona.
 I started googling to share in his world experience.
 The googling led to emailing and I connected with Mar Ruiz.
 Through Mar Ruiz, I got involved with Barcelona2004, UNESCOs International Forum of World Cultures.
 We developed and implemented an Online Training Program for the facilitators of the online forums.
 The dialogues were translated to five different languages.
 It was a magical time.
 Our teams got to meet in person during this summer-long event that attracted 3.5 million visitors to Barcelona.